tesseract-ocr/tessdoc/Compiling.md

 Typically a package manager like Fink, Homebrew or MacPorts is needed in addition to Apple's Xcode.
 Xcode and the related command line tools provides the compiler (`llvm-gcc`) and linker, but also libraries like `zlib`.
 The package manager provides free software packages which are not part of Xcode.

+The Xcode Command Line Tools can be installed by running `xcode-select --install`.

 ## macOS with Fink
 Fink (as of 2017-04) neither provides Leptonica nor the packages needed for the Tesseract training tools, so it cannot be recommended for building Tesseract.